-An institutionally-approved syllabus in electronic format from a recent offering is required for the panel to review.
+An institutionally approved syllabus in electronic format from a recent offering is required for the panel to review.
 NOTE: The panel must review both courses in a sequence (i.e. General Chemistry I & General Chemistry II) or Organic Chemistry I & Organic Chemistry II).

-Prefix/Number and Title of the Course Number of Credit Hours, Lecture Contact Hours and Lab Contact Hours for the Course Course Description Ourse Description A complete description for this course is required; a catalog description may be substituted if it is sufficiently informative.
+Or ganic Chemistry I & Organic Chemistry II).
+Prefix/Number and Title of the Course Number of Credit Hours and Contact Hours for the Course.
+For combined Lecture and Lab Courses Lecture Credit Hours, Lab Credit Hours, Lecture Contact Hours, and Lab Contact Hours must also be provided.
+Course Description Ourse Description A complete description for this course is required; a catalog description may be substituted if it is sufficiently informative.
 The course description should compare favorably to the description given on the iTransfer website.
-Delivery Modes o Specify the delivery mode, whether traditional, online, hybrid, blended, etc. All Prerequisites for the Course One Year of high school chemistry is required for General Chemistry I. Course Objectives o The course goals and an outline of the course content is expected.
-Student Outcomes Outcomes Student outcomes must be included to provide additional evidence that the course focus is aligned with the IAI description and should be stated in such a manner that it is clear how one would assess them.
-Topical Outline (Daily/Weekly Schedule) The Chemistry Major Panel will review the schedule for evidence of the content of the course for a full semester or equivalent.
-Provide as much detail as possible.
-Do not simply list, 'Chapter 1, Chapter 2" etc. A Weekly Lab Schedule In addition, the panel requests an indication if any non "hands-on" lab experiences or instructional methodologies are used (e.g. web, videos, worksheets) No more than 25% of the laboratory activities may be simulations or non-hands-on activities.
+Delivery Modes ○ Specify the delivery mode, whether traditional, online, hybrid, blended, etc. All Prerequisites for the Course Ono Note - One Year of high school chemistry is required for General Chemistry I. An introductory colleg level chemistry course may be counted as the high school chemistry requirement.
+Course Objectives o The course goals and an outline of the course content is expected.
+Student Outcomes Student outcomes must be included to provide additional evidence that the course focus is aligned with the IAI description and should be stated in such a manner that it is clear how one would assess

+☐ Topical Outline (Daily/Weekly Schedule)

+- The Chemistry Major Panel will review the schedule for evidence of the content of the course for a full semester or equivalent.
+Provide as much detail as possible. - o Do not simply list, 'Chapter 1, Chapter 2" etc.

+□ A Weekly Lab Schedule